 03 of 04

 Platonite is sometimes referenced as milk glass in error by collectors and novice dealers just starting to dabble in vintage glassware.
-Patented by Hazel Atlas Glass Co. in 1936, it was actually used in a wide variety of kitchenware pieces as early as the 1920s.
+Patented by Hazel Atlas Glass Co. in 1936, it was used in a wide variety of kitchenware pieces as early as the 1920s.
 The raised HA logo, which should not be confused with Anchor Hocking, can be found on many of these items.

 Collectors find refrigerator dishes, shaker sets, milk pitchers, mixing bowls, reamers, and other items made of this glass.
 When used in these heavier kitchen items, the glass does more resemble milk glass in comparison to Hazel Atlas dinnerware made later.
 Many of the dinnerware pieces were not marked.